 The best double glazing glass for an energy efficient window is low emissivity (Low-E) glass.
 This speciality glass often has an invisible coating of metal oxide on one of the internal panes.
 This glass has the ability to let in lots of light whilst reducing heat loss within the home.

-If you are looking to replace windows in a listed building or conservation area then there likely to be restrictions on what you can do with your windows.
+If you are looking to replace windows in a listed building or conservation area then there are likely to be restrictions on what you can do with your windows.
 You should contact your local authority before carrying out any work.

 Should you not be able to replace your windows in your home then there are several non-intrusive alternatives which can help improve energy efficiency.
-These included fitting heavy, lined curtains, shutters, sealed blinds or secondary glazing.
+These include fitting heavy, lined curtains, shutters, sealed blinds or secondary glazing.

 Energy Saving Trust Recommended Logo

 The Energy Saving Trust will endorse any double glazing rated B or above.
 You can check a double glazed windows energy efficiency by looking for the Energy Saving Trust Recommended logo and British Fenestration Rating Council (BFRC) energy label.